CuprumBuddy/cuprum-garden/content/sources/📔 A Practical Guide to Evil (Erratic Errata).md

 # 2025-03-29 Webtoon
 You can also read PGtE in a webtoon adaptation, thought it’s based on an a freshly edited, getting-prepared-to-be-printed version of the book, not the one which is available online for free.

 While reading the webtoon, I have noticed that if you try to open chapter 2, you’ll be redirected to some other site which doesn’t even open.
 I believe that it’s a “subtle” way to convince readers to either log in or create an account.
-Fortunately, there’s [[Webtoons MIM Blocker (botato)|a Firefox plugin]] which allows to bypass that.
+Fortunately, there’s Webtoons MIM Blocker, a Firefox plugin which allows to bypass that.

 To be honest, I prefer the book over the webtoon.
 While I truly adore the artstyle, the omission of many, oh so many events, thoughts, lore descriptions makes me sad.
 Reading the webtoon might be easier, but webtoon-only readers are going to miss *soooo* much.